SkylineCommunications/dataminer-docs-connectors/connector/doc/2WCOM_IP-8e.md

 - **IP address/host**: The polling IP or URL of the destination.
 - **IP port**: The IP port of the destination (default: 80).
 - **Device address**: The bus address of the device.
 If the proxy server has to be bypassed, specify *BypassProxy*.
+- **Timeout of a single command**: The default timeout time is 5000ms as there are API calls that usually take around 3-4s to respond.
+If you'd notice timeout alarms or the element switching between primary and secondary connection, it's adviced to increase this timeout time.

 ### HTTP Connection - Secondary

 - **IP address/host**: The polling IP or URL of the destination.
 - **IP port**: The IP port of the destination (default: 80).
 - **Device address**: The bus address of the device.
 If the proxy server has to be bypassed, specify *BypassProxy*.
+- **Timeout of a single command**: The default timeout time is 5000ms as there are API calls that usually take around 3-4s to respond.
+If you'd notice timeout alarms or the element switching between primary and secondary connection, it's adviced to increase this timeout time.
+-
 ### Initialization

 On the **Login** page, log in using the same credentials as for the web interface of the device.